 Within Absorb, there are a variety of ways in which Users can be segregated - of which Departments are frequently used to achieve this.
 As discussed in our Department Branding article, Users in the Learner UI can expect to have a very different experience when it comes to how the portal looks visually.
-It is worth noting however, that if your portal does not have the Mercury module, certain elements are shared on the portal between Department skins.
-Four of these elements are:

 When setting up Courses and Users, it may take some forethought in determining how Users and learning content need to be segregated.
 Below are the main methods of segregating Users from each other, and from learning content.

 One method of ensuring that Courses, and other content, is kept properly separate is through Availability Rules.
 These rules allow Admins to keep control of how content within the portal is distributed, and to which Users permission is granted to access it.

 Availability Rules can be added, and dependent on a number of variables like Name, email address, and/or Department.
 Once applied, only those Users that meet the criteria will be able to access the content.
 For more information, we recommend reading our article on Availability Rules.